evilpan/hidemyass/README.md

       note the only valid FILTERS for lastlog is username(-n)
 FILTERS:
   -n, --name=username
-      specify log record by username
+      filter log record by username
   -a, --address=host
-      specify log record by host ip address
+      filter log record by host ip address
   -t, --time=time
-      specify log record by time (YYYY:MM:DD:HH:MM:SS)
+      filter log record by time (YYYY:MM:DD:HH:MM:SS)
 ACTIONS:
   -p, --print
       print records for specified ENTRIES
   -c, --confirm
-      confirm the action(s) that clear or temper records for specified ENTRIES with FILTERS usually you need permission doing this
+      confirm the action(s) that clear or tamper records for specified ENTRIES with FILTERS usually you need permission doing this
   -h, --help
       show this message and exit